coderCleric/Poltergeist/poltergeist_release/README.md

 - **Pester Aggro Timespan**: How many seconds have to pass before enemies forget that they've been pestered by any ghosts.
 - **Aggro Hit Requirement**: How many times do ghosts have to pester the same enemy before that enemy gets mad at the nearest player with line-of-sight.
 - **Audio Play Time**: How long ghost sounds can play, in seconds.
+- **Enemy Name Type**: The type of name used to identify enemies in the blacklist.
+Valid values are INTERNAL, COMMON, and BOTH.
+- **Pester Blacklist**: A list of enemies that ghosts should not be able to pester.
+Checks for the name containing the word, so putting "mask" will disable enemies named "masked" as well as enemies named "mask hornets".
 - **Costs**: Many different interaction costs are configurable, with the categories being:
   - **Regular Doors**
   - **Big Doors**: Both the pressurized facility doors as well as the Artifice hangar doors fall under this.